junobuild/docs/docs/pricing.md

 ### Storage

-The estimated annual cost of storing 1 gigabyte of data in a smart contract is $5.
+The estimated annual cost of storing 1 gigabyte of data on the Internet Computer is $5.

 To calculate the estimated monthly cost for 1 gigabyte of storage, you can refer to the table provided on the Internet Computer [website](https://internetcomputer.org/docs/current/developer-docs/gas-cost).